Columbia’s rolling application process, setting your essay strategy, your single recommendation, and more — it’s all in our Columbia MBA essay guide!

 - Please describe the most important piece of constructive feedback you have given the applicant.
 Please detail the circumstances and the applicant’s response.

-If you want to give your recommenders a resource for how to most effectively write about you for Columbia and other schools, check out our Recommenders’ Instruction Sets.
+If you want to give your recommender a resource for how to most effectively write about you for Columbia and other schools, check out our Recommenders’ Instruction Sets.

 Also helpful: Check out Columbia MBA essay critiques from past seasons.